 The Dumbarton Oak Park is a public park that includes woodland gardens spread over 27 acres (10.9 hectares) of land.
 Native as well as exotic flora in the fountain terrace feature wildflowers and shrubs, and this park also has several benches, footbridges and waterfall dams.
 Its verdant landscape and natural surroundings make it a must visit when in the city.

 Georgetown Waterfront was an industrial area bustling with lumber and cement factories.
-However, due to the efforts and suggestions of National Capital Planning Commission Georgetown Waterfront Park has now been developed.
+However, due to the efforts and suggestions of National Capital Planning Commission, Georgetown Waterfront Park has now been developed.
 The grassy place offers panoramic views of the Kennedy Center and the Key Bridge against the back-drop of the enormous skyline.
-Visitors to the park can spend their time biking or walking around the park or simply gazing at the spectacular views.
+Also worth experiencing are the park's various mini attractions like the River Steps, Labyrinth and Fountain.
+Visitors to the park can spend their time biking or walking around the park or simply taking in the spectacular views.

 George Mason Memorial was built to commemorate its namesake who was one of the founding fathers of the United States.
 Located near the Jefferson Memorial, it stands in the West Potomac Park amidst a well maintained grove of trees and flowers.
 The memorial features a larger than life statue of the statesman seated on a marble bench with legs crossed in an 18th-century attire replete with a tricorne hat and buckled shoes.
 There is also a circular fountain and pool included in this site.